 |Difficulty level||High medium|

-For climbing Machu Picchu, the Old Mountain to be exact, tourists must go to the Control Cabin which is located within the Machu Picchu Citadel, and to reach this point, they do it following the Guard House path.
+For climbing Machu Picchu, the Old Mountain to be exact, tourists must go to the Control Cabin which is located within the Machu Picchu Citadel.
+And to reach this point, they do it following the Guard House path.
 In fact, from the Sanctuary main entrance, wooden signs lead this hike beginning, which takes the same route of the climb to Sun Gate (Inti Punku).
-After a few minutes, tourists continue on a road that goes up through agricultural terraces to then, while taking the trail that direct them, in about 15 minutes, finally get in the Control Cabin.
-There, tourists need to show their passports or ids, tickets and sign a guestbook.
-Note the total duration to arrive in the entry point of the adventure is 30 minutes approximately.
+After a few minutes, tourists continue on a road that goes up through agricultural terraces to then, while taking the trail that directs them, in about 15 minutes, finally get in the Control Cabin.
+There, tourists need to show their passports or ids, tickets, and sign a guestbook.
+Note the total duration to arrive at the entry point of the adventure is 30 minutes approximately.
+Within the different luxury Peru tours, you will have access to this mountain as well as other hiking routes.

-- For climbing Machu Picchu, it is very important to acclimatize with the altitude.
+- For climbing Machu Picchu, it is very important to acclimatize to the altitude.
 1-2 days will be enough!

-- Don’t forget there are limited permits for climbing Huayna Picchu and Machu Picchu Mountain, make your reservations well in advance since permits get sold out really fast.
+- Don’t forget there are limited permits for climbing Huayna Picchu and Machu Picchu Mountain, make your reservations well in advance since permits get sold out fast.
+This is one of the things about Machu Picchu to take into account.

-- When purchasing your ticket, request the option of climbing Machu Picchu so you can have the correct ticket which considers the perfect combination you like it.
+- When purchasing your ticket, request the option of climbing Machu Picchu so you can have the correct ticket which considers the perfect combination you like.

 - Be punctual or arrive even earlier than the schedules you have on your entrance ticket, especially when it is high season.
 Otherwise, you won’t have enough time to enjoy your expected journey.

 - Carry with you bottles of water and snacks at the moment to enter the Sanctuary.
-Once inside, nobody sells nothing, it isn’t allowed.
+Especially if you are traveling to Machu Picchu with kids.
+Once inside, nobody sells anything, it isn’t allowed.
 Start the adventure and get the experience of a lifetime!

 - Current Passport or ID (mandatory)